vippsas/vipps-partner-api/vipps-partner-api-quick-start.md

 Be aware that these are running on the production server, <https://api.vipps.no>.

-🔥 **Don't store production keys in the cloud version of Postman, because this introduces a risk of exposure.** 🔥
+🔥 **To reduce risk of exposure, never store production keys in Postman or any similar tools.** 🔥

 **Important:** Partner keys must be kept secret.
 They can be used to act on behalf of all the partner's merchants.
 It is the partner's responsibility to manage